Income Tax on Fixed Deposit & Savings Interest

 TDS on Fixed Deposits

-TDS on Fixed Deposits works differently.
-Here, the bank deducts a portion of the interest you earn and deposits it directly with the Income Tax Department on your behalf, before the interest ever reaches your account.
+TDS on fixed deposits works differently.
+Here, the bank deducts a portion of the interest you earn and deposits it directly with the Income Tax Department on your behalf - before the interest ever reaches your account.
+TDS on your FD interest is not a final settlement; it is simply an advance payment against what you may eventually owe based on your actual slab rate.
+The difference, if any, must be settled when you file your return.

 How TDS on FD Interest is Calculated